SephirotAGI/U-TIM/README.md

 ## What's New in Version 5.1?
-U-TIM: Universal Theory Incoherence Measure (version 5.1) retains the core U-TIM equa- tion introduced in version 5.0, establishing a standardized framework for cross-disciplinary theoretical analysis with domain-adaptable components.
-This version continues to optimize di- vergence measures, domain-specific interpretation thresholds, and numerical stability, ensuring alignment with established methodologies in quantum physics, ecosystem modeling, economic policy, and mathematical foundations.
+U-TIM: Universal Theory Incoherence Measure (version 5.1) retains the core U-TIM equation introduced in version 5.0, establishing a standardized framework for cross-disciplinary theoretical analysis with domain-adaptable components.
+This version continues to optimize divergence measures, domain-specific interpretation thresholds, and numerical stability, ensuring alignment with established methodologies in quantum physics, ecosystem modeling, economic policy, and mathematical foundations.
-Additionally, it maintains the expanded framework of U-TIM-X, first presented in ver- sion 5.0—a meta-analytical extension unifying domain-specific U-TIM results into a structured cross-domain synthesis.
+Additionally, it maintains the expanded framework of U-TIM-X, first presented in version 5.0—a meta-analytical extension unifying domain-specific U-TIM results into a structured cross-domain synthesis.
 U-TIM-X consists of two complementary formulations: U-TIM-Xstat , for standardized cross-disciplinary comparisons, and U-TIM-Xdyn , for dynamic tracking of emerging theoretical instabilities.
 Together, these extensions establish a unified methodology for quantifying and analyzing theoretical divergence across multiple scientific domains.
-This version also includes a correction to the U-TIM-Xdyn equation, ensuring its intended functionality, along with an update to the "Note on Divergence Measures" within the Mathe- matical Definition of U-TIM-Xdyn.
+This version also includes a correction to the U-TIM-Xdyn equation, ensuring its intended functionality, along with an update to the "Note on Divergence Measures" within the Mathematical Definition of U-TIM-Xdyn.

 ---